nxenon/DevSecOps/Develop/Secure-Coding/OWASP-Secure-Coding-Practices.md

 142. Implement appropriate access controls for sensitive data stored on the server.
 This includes cached data, temporary files and data that should be accessible only by specific system users

 ### Communication Security
+143. Implement encryption for the `transmission` of all sensitive information
+144. TLS certificates should be `valid` and have the `correct domain name`, `not be expired`, and be `installed with intermediate certificates` when required
+145. Failed TLS connections `should not fall back` to an insecure connection
+146. Utilize TLS connections for all content requiring authenticated access and for all other sensitive information
+147. Utilize TLS for connections to external systems that involve sensitive information or functions
+148. Utilize a single standard TLS implementation that is configured appropriately
+149. Specify character encodings for all connections
+150. Filter parameters containing sensitive information from the `HTTP referer`, when linking to external sites

 ### System Configuration